christc4/web/sites/avsbq.org/blog/childhood_in_the_east_end.md

 This new rite of freedom, I soon realised wasn't all it was chalked up to be.

 <img src=".pix/jaypharm_court1.avif" style="width:300px; height: auto;">

+todo
+information is not being furnishsed or embellished